 Amul is a well known brand of butter in India.
 But, another reason why people love the brand is because of the witty social media posts that the brand posts where they take a trending topic in India and giving it a “buttery” twist to it.
 Many people follow their social media profiles not because they want updates about the brand, but because they love these posts from their social media team.

-Not Defining the Target Audience
+Not Defining the Target Audience Beforehand

 Before creating social media content, it is important to have an understanding of who falls under the target audience umbrella.
 By understanding the target audience, brands will have a user persona in place, which can be used to understand customer behavior.
 Having this template ready before creating social media content will go a long way in creating a successful social media strategy.